ilikepistachio/TCNN_STCNN/README.md

 3. run the demo: `cd demo; ./xfeat.sh;`
 4. output results will be stored in `demo/feat`

-### Reproduce results on UCF Sports dataset:
+### Reproduce results on J-HMDB dataset:
 - Data preparation
-1. first extract all frames in the following folder which will be used in the next step python file: `inputdir = '/DATA_ROOT/ucfsports'`
-2. Run `python datasets/ucf_sports.py` to generate the bin files and the list file for the test set.
+1. Move to the root directory of this project. e.g. `cd ~/tcnn`
+2. Run the script to download and extract frames, annotations and splits of dataset `bash prepre_jhmdb.sh`
+3. The generated dataset is located at `./data/jhmdb`

 - T-CNN network prediction (TBD in 1 week)
 1. `cd THUMOS14/test` and you will see needed files for using CDC network to do prediction (i.e. feature extraction of the last layer) and outputs will be stored in `feat`